 This incident, this meeting at the Point, occurred a few years after I had received a strange phone call while reading The Mothman Prophecies by John Keel.
 This was not my first rodeo, it seemed.
 [I recount this occurrence in other places in this blog as well as in my upcoming book, but I am not gonna go digging for it right now.
 I’m on a roll!]

 She said that she was from another universe, somewhere “Up and a bit to the left,” whatever that meant.
 She was smiling when she said it, so I got the feeling it was some sort of joke.
 I replied, “Ah, damn lefties!” and she laughed again.
 And that was when I felt a sense of connection with her.
 Under normal circumstances, I might have asked her if she wanted to go get a coffee, or if I could have her phone number.
 But here, now, there was just too much, and I was getting that feeling that there was more behind this person.
 And no, I can’t go any further into that than I already have.
 She was walking with me anyway, away from the Point, and back towards the theater from whence I had come.
 I don’t know how that happened.
 I was just relieved that she was telling me that she was human, just like me.
 She was just from a completely different place.
+And it was only weeks after this encounter that it struck me that I just believed her.
+Not once did I think Oh, a kook!
+How fun!
 I wasn’t freaked out.
 Having experimented with powerful hallucinogens at many points in my life, and having had a few other unexplained experiences over the course of my life, had sort of made my mind malleable to the inexplicable, I guess.
 I was just happy that I wasn’t alone anymore.
 She might not be my girlfriend – she would never be that, I knew even then – but at least I was in the company of someone with whom I felt a deep connection.
 That was what I had been missing all night.

 So right there – motive and opportunity to have imagined the whole thing.
 Yes, I am aware.
 But it seemed so real.
 The next thing I knew, I was getting on the 57 bus to head back over to Shadyside, back to my hotel, the Marriot Courtyard between Baum Boulevard and Centre Avenue, just kitty-corner from the apartment I had lived in when I had received that strange phone call while reading The Mothman Prophecies years before.
 The location here was also a junction – right where Shadyside, Oakland, and Liberty came together.
 I asked her if she was coming back to my hotel with me (because remember: creep!) and she said, “Not tonight.
 But I’ll see you in time.”